Best free iPad games

 Our updated pick of the best free iPad games are listed right here.

-New this week: Ollie Cats
+New this week: Masky

 From the off, it's obvious Ollie Cats isn't taking itself seriously.
 The aim is to 'ollie' (jump) an endless number of cats heading in your rad skateboarder's direction.
 You can perform all manner of tricks (including grinding along fences when loads of cats suddenly appear), but the game in miserly fashion only bestows a single point per cat cleared, regardless of your amazing skills.